LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Lazy Graph Neural Networks

-\textbf{Backward Computation.} While it is feasible to leverage the computation from previous training iterations in the forward computation, it is highly non-trivial to compute the gradient for model update in the backward computation since the computation graphs from previous training iterations have been destroyed and released in the memory.
-In other words, there is no way to directly compute the backpropagation through the history variables $\{\vX_L^{k-1}, \vX_L^{k-2}, \dots\}$ in current iterations $k$.
-Therefore, we choose to compute the gradient indirectly via the implicit function theorem.
+\textbf{Backward Computation.} While it is feasible to leverage the computation from previous training iterations in the forward computation, it is highly non-trivial to compute the gradient for the model update in the backward computation since the computation graphs from previous training iterations have been destroyed and released in the memory.
+In other words, there is no way to directly compute the backpropagation through the history variables $\{\vX_L^{k-1}, \vX_L^{k-2}, \dots\}$ in current iterations $k$ as being done in sequential models such as RNN~\cite{hochreiter1997long} and Transformer~\cite{vaswani2017attention}.
+Therefore, we choose to compute the gradient indirectly via the implicit function theorem~\cite{bai2019deep,gu2020implicit}.

 \begin{theorem}[Implicit Gradient] Let $\vX_*$ be the fixed point solution of function $g(\vX_*, \vX_\tin)$, i.e., $g(\vX_*, \vX_\tin)=\vzero$.
 Given the gradient of loss function $\cL(\vX_*, \vY)$ with respect to the fixed point $\vX_*$, i.e., $\frac{\partial \cL}{\partial \vX_*}$, the gradient of loss $\cL$ with respect to feature $\vX_\tin$ can be computed as: